Wangjianyong/hello-world/README.md

 hello-world
 ===========

 Just a start of playing github.
-Leet's go!
+Let's go!
 #include <iostream>
 using namespace std;